w3f/PSPs/PSPs/psp-template.md

 ## Copyright

-Each PCP must be labeled as placed in the
+Each PSP must be labeled as placed in the
 [public domain](https://creativecommons.org/publicdomain/zero/1.0/).